AlexSunChen/The_Tank_Game/README.md

 The_Tank_Game
 =============

-This is a tank game for internship used by Ogre engine(version 1.8.x) CEGUI(version 1.7.x)
+This is a tank game by Ogre engine(version 1.8.x) CEGUI(version 1.7.x)
 note: As the different version has different math, using a different version maybe occur some building errors!

 Build Environment: